joshtemple/lkml/README.md

 During parsing,

-* Blocks with keys like `dimension` and `view` become dictionaries with an additional key `name`
+* Blocks with keys like `dimension` and `view` become dictionaries. `lkml` adds a key called `name` if the block has a name (e.g. the name of the dimension or view)
 * Keys with literal values like `hidden: yes` become keys and values `{"hidden": "yes"}` in their parent dictionaries
 * Lists (e.g. `fields`) become lists in their parent dictionaries

 A number of LookML keys can be repeated, like `dimension`, `include`, or `view`. `lkml` collects these **repeated keys** into lists with a pluralized key (e.g. `dimension` becomes `dimensions`).

 Here's an example of some LookML that has been parsed into a dictionary.
-Note that the repeated key `join` has been transformed into a plural key `joins` represented as a list of dictionaries for each join.
+Note that the repeated key `join` has been transformed into a plural key `joins`: a list of dictionaries representing each join.

 ```python
 {